DRDO Rustom

-The Rustom will replace/supplement the Heron UAVs in service with the Indian armed forces.
+The Rustom will replace/supplement the Heron UAVs in service with the Indian Armed Forces.

 Design and development

 Rustom-1's basic design is derived from the NAL light canard research aircraft (LCRA).
 The aircraft has been named after Rustom Damania, a former professor of IISc, Bangalore who died in 2001.
 DRDO decided to name the UAV after him because it is derived from National Aerospace Laboratories' light canard research aircraft (LCRA) developed under Rustom Damania's leadership in the 1980s.

-With the Rustom MALE UAV project, DRDO intends to move away from traditional ways of developing products whereby laboratories under DRDO, like the Aeronautical Development Establishment (ADE), which is involved in this project, develop and finalize the product and transfer technology to a production agency.
+With the Rustom MALE UAV project, the Defence Research and Development Organisation (DRDO) intends to move away from traditional ways of developing products whereby laboratories under DRDO, like the Aeronautical Development Establishment (ADE), which is involved in this project, develop and finalize the product and transfer technology to a production agency.

 DRDO will follow a practice of concurrent engineering where initial design efforts also take into consideration production issues, with the production agency participating in the development of the system right from the design stage.
 The agency will also follow up issues related to infrastructure and expertise for the product and its support, thereby overcoming time delays in crucial projects.

 Rustom-1 has a wingspan of 7.9 m and weighs 720 kg, will be launched by the conventional method and not the launcher as in the case of the DRDO Lakshya.
 Rustom will be able to see the enemy territory up to a distance of 250 km and carry a variety of cameras and radar for surveillance.

 Rustom-H, built on a different design, is a Medium-Altitude Long-Endurance (MALE) Unmanned Aerial Vehicle (MALE UAV), a twin engine system designed to carry out surveillance and reconnaissance missions.
 Rustom H will have a payload capacity of 350 kg.

 The range of advanced technologies and systems include the following: